Resource forest concepts and features for Azure Active Directory Domain Services

-You can create different domain and forest trust configurations depending on the Active Directory structure of the organization.
+You can create different domain and forest trust configurations depending on the AD DS structure of the organization.
 Azure AD DS only supports a one-way forest trust.
-In this configuration, resources in Azure AD DS can trust all domains in an on-premises forest.
+In this configuration, resources in the managed domain can trust all domains in an on-premises forest.

 Supporting technology for trusts

 Trusts use various services and features, such as DNS to locate domain controllers in partnering forests.
-Trusts also depend on NTLM and Kerberos authentication protocols and on Windows-based authorization and access control mechanisms to help provide a secured communications infrastructure across Active Directory domains and forests.
+Trusts also depend on NTLM and Kerberos authentication protocols and on Windows-based authorization and access control mechanisms to help provide a secured communications infrastructure across AD DS domains and forests.
 The following services and features help support successful trust relationships.

 AD DS needs DNS for domain controller (DC) location and naming.
 The following support from DNS is provided for AD DS to work successfully: